Bitcoin-ABC/bitcoin-abc/doc/unit-tests.md

 c           # continue
 ```

-Simple example of debugging unit tests with LLDB (OSX or Linux):
+This is a simple example of debugging unit tests with LLDB (OSX or Linux):
 ```
 cd /build/src/test
 lldb -- test_bitcoin